-- Clinic staff consistently complete diagnostic assessments for patients with a positive alcohol screen. - Clinic staff consistently document the offer of further treatment to patients diagnosed with alcohol dependence. - Clinic Registered Nurse Care Managers receive motivational interviewing training within 12 months of appointment to Patient Aligned Care Teams. - Providers in the outpatient clinics receive health coaching training within 12 months of appointment to Patient Aligned Care Teams.
+- Clinic staff consistently document the offer of further treatment to patients diagnosed with alcohol dependence. - Clinic staff document a plan to monitor the alcohol use of patients who decline referral to specialty care. - Managers ensure that patients with excessive persistent alcohol use receive brief treatment or are evaluated by a specialty provider within 2 weeks of the screening. - Clinic Registered Nurse Care Managers receive motivational interviewing training within 12 months of appointment to Patient Aligned Care Teams. - Providers in the outpatient clinics receive health coaching training within 12 months of appointment to Patient Aligned Care Teams.

-Human Immunodeficiency Virus Screening: Ensure that a:
+Human Immunodeficiency Virus Screening: Ensure that: